Adjective clauses (or relative clauses) are a type of subordinate clause that act as adjectives. The whole clause does the job of an adjective.

 Even if you don't know anything about diagramming sentences, it's easy to see in the following sentence diagram that the word happy is modifying the word woman - it's branching right off woman!

 Now, look at this sentence.

-The woman who looks happy danced across the street.
+The woman who looked happy danced across the street.

-Most of the time, relative clauses are introduced by relative pronouns.
+Most of the time, relative clauses are introduced by certain words called relative pronouns.

 who, whom, whose, that, which